The Everest Judo Project: Building Futures Through Judo in the Himalayas

 What Your Support Makes Possible

-Your donation directly impacts children in the Himalayan region by addressing critical needs:
+Your donation to the Everest Judo Project directly impacts children in the Himalayan region by addressing critical needs:

 Equipment: Supplying mats, uniforms, and other essential tools for training.